 The Anglo-Saxon name Byfield comes from the family having resided in Northamptonshire, where the name is associated with the village of Byfield.
 In the Domesday Book of 1086, Byfield was recorded as lands held by Hugh de Grandmesnil and Earl Hugh.

 Early Origins of the Byfield family

-The surname Byfield was first found in Northamptonshire, where they held a family seat
+The surname Byfield was first found in Northamptonshire, at Byfield, a parish, in the union of Daventry, hundred of Chipping-Warden.

 Early History of the Byfield family

 This web page shows only a small excerpt of our Byfield research.
 Another 178 words (13 lines of text) covering the years 1086, 1273, 1367, 1579, 1597, 1597, 1616, 1654, 1741, 1579, 1622, 1598, 1664 and 1660 are included under the topic Early Byfield History in all our PDF Extended History products and printed products wherever possible.

 Byfield has been spelled many different ways.
 Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Byfield, Byfeld, Byfelde, Byfild, Byfielde, Bifield and many more.

 Early Notables of the Byfield family (pre 1700)

 Notables of this surname at this time include: Nicholas Byfield (1579-1622), a prominent Puritan minister and writer; Richard Byfield (c.1598-1664), an English clergyman, Sabbatarian controversialist, member of the...